minutelab/demos/wordpress/README.md

 The following steps are required to initiate a new project:

-* Run `main.mlab` with a new project name as a parameter.
+* Run `main.mlab` with a new project name and php version (default 5.6) as parameters.
 * Wait as the setup initializes, until all four containers are active and the associated command prompt reports "Lab is ready....".
 * In the mlab desktop client, go to 'Setups' and hover over the main container, represented by the project name.
 On the right side, a 'terminate container' and a 'connect' buttons will appear.
 Click the connect button and select 'WordPress' from the menu.
 This will activate the `WordPress` action enabled by the main container.
 * Start to work with WordPress dashboard to create your new project.